- Install Hugo

 Order of markdowns

-The website sections are sorted by the weight
+The website sections are sorted by the weigtht

 metadata.